 The algebraic sign for the cycle parameter DEPTH determines the working direction.
-If you program DEPTH=0, the cycle will not be executed.
+If you program DEPTH = 0, the TNC performs the cycle at the depth 0.

 If you are using the SL cycles in Q parameter programs, the cycle parameters Q1 to Q20 cannot be used as program parameters.